Goshido/android-vulkan/docs/shader-compilation.md

 ## Compilation automation (_Windows OS only_)

-To compile all shaders to _SPIR-V_ representation you can invoke special `make-all.bat` script which is located here:
+To compile all shaders to _SPIR-V_ representation you can invoke special `make-all.ps1` script which is located here:

 ```txt
 <android-vulkan directory>/app/src/main/hlsl/build-system/windows